 Sensitivity analysis

 We conducted sensitivity analyses restricting models to counties whose student enrollment was greater than the 5th and lower than the 95th percentiles, as well as counties that only experienced one hurricane over the study period.
 We also conducted an analysis using lagged exposure effects.
+We also conducted sensitivity analyses examining potential moderating effects by proportion of grade cohort-level proportion of Black, Hispanic, and Indigenous and socioeconomically disempowered students, as well as county-level proportion of special education students.
 None of the sensitivity analyses produced meaningfully different results from the main model.

 Acknowledgments